-We survey manufacturers to find out about their range of products, we check market sales information and we also check for any member requests to test specific batteries.
-From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and purchase each product, just as a normal consumer would.
-We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.
+We survey manufacturers to find out about their range of products, we check market sales information, and we also check for any member requests to test specific batteries.
+From this information we put together a final list that goes to our buyers, who then head out to retailers and purchase each product, just as a regular consumer would.
+We do this so we can be sure the batteries are the same as any consumer would find them and not 'tweaked' in any way.

 Single-use or disposable battery testing

-The batteries are tested in a rig and monitored by computer.
-Each of the batteries is discharged into a fixed load.
-The load is 24 Ohms for the low discharge test and 2 Ohms for the high discharge test.
+The batteries are tested in a rig and monitored by a computer.
+Each of the batteries is discharged into a fixed load – the load is 24 Ohms for the low discharge test, and 2 Ohms for the high discharge test.

-Four examples of each model are tested in each of the two tests.
-The position in the test rig and models are randomly chosen to avoid systematic errors.
+Four examples of each model are tested in each of the two tests, and the position in the test rig and models are randomly chosen to avoid systematic errors.
 The batteries are discharged until they reach a voltage of 0.7.
 The time and voltage of each battery is recorded during the test at approximately one-minute intervals.

 - performance under high-drain conditions (25%)

 - performance under low-drain conditions (20%)

 The overall score for rechargeable batteries is made up of: